Covid-19 alert – currently I am not permitted to get out and about and deliver lectures – but do look around the pages

 As a scientist, zoologist, naturalist and intrepid rainforest traveller I have spent my life observing the intricacies of nature by enthusing others.
 I have written over 40 books on conservation, natural history, rainforests and gardening and some of his children’s books are now in over 30 languages.

 I have always retained a keen interest in silk and mulberry trees, and I was delighted to be asked to collaborate on a book on the mulberry trees of Buckingham Palace Gardens for Her Majesty The Queen.
 Buckingham Palace gardens holds the National Collection of Mulberry trees.

 My entry in Debrett’s Distinguished People of Today says my interests are ‘observing nature, especially in rainforests’.
 I have lived in 1066 Country with my wife and children for 40 years, and earlier lectured for the Universities of London, Kent, Surrey, Sussex and Goldsmith’s College in their departments of Adult Education.

-LECTURE TITLES: Asian Hornets, Bees, Beekeeping, Bees & Butterflies, Butterflies, Black & White Animals, Rainforests, Silk moths & mulberry trees, Sweet Chestnut trees, Wildflowers, Trees.
+LECTURE TITLES: Asian Hornets, Bees, Beekeeping, Bees & Butterflies, Biodiversity, Butterflies, Black & White Animals, Mediterranean (drought-tolerant) gardening, Rainforests, Silk moths & mulberry trees, Sweet Chestnut trees, Wildflowers, Trees.
 These are ‘off-the peg’ lectures which can be delivered at reasonable short notice.
 Individual lectures can be tailor made to suit the particular interests of your club or society.
 Lectures can be delivered from the UK to California or in France (and in French).

 Wildflowers of wayside and woodland